Office Hours for Prospective Applicants

 If you would like to join one of these sessions, please send an email with your name and preferred session to firstname.lastname@example.org.
 You will then be send a calendar invitation with the Zoom details.

-Beginning in September 2023, we are expanding the UBC MSc in Genetic Counselling Program to offer 8 seats (previously 6) for incoming classes.
-Two of these seats will spend the first term of their second year training in Victoria, BC.
+Beginning in September 2023, we have expanded the UBC MSc in Genetic Counselling Program to offer 8 seats (previously 6) for incoming classes.
+Two of these seats spend the first term of their second year training in Victoria, BC.
 The Victoria seats will be offered as a specific track within the NMS Match service, and only applicants who select this track option will match to it.
-This changed was approved by UBC Senate in November 2022, and is pending approval by the Accreditation Council for Genetic Counseling (ACGC).

 CAGC Meet a GC Program